 Further, reflecting on the manslaughter from a distanced, rational perspective marks it as morally problematic, but the MV is precisely resisting such a perspective.
 Like how it brings the viewer into the romance, here it co-opts the viewer into the psychological and emotional perspective of the characters to experience this moment, driven by a mix of alcohol, adrenaline, and above all, pent-up hatred from a history of being abused (Hae-na) and of helplessly watching a loved one being abused (Soo-hyun).

-For me, the most striking moment in the sequence was not the one in which Hae-na smashes the bottle on her ex’s head, but the shot of her face twisted in anguish and hatred just before she strikes.
+The most striking moment in the sequence was not the one in which Hae-na smashes the bottle on her ex’s head, but the shot of her face twisted in anguish and hatred just before she strikes.
 This choice shot crystallises all her past traumas and the deep psychological and emotional damage inflicted on her.
 It is infinitely more powerful than showing the actual scenes of abuse through flashbacks.

 A final layer of meaning I would like to explore is that of the domestic abuse plot being a covert allegory for the struggles that the queer community experiences because of societal norms and pressures.
 As this reading is not as well-supported by examples from the MV, I encourage it to be taken with a few pinches of salt, but it’s still a possibility that I want to keep open for consideration.